 - Renal scans examine the kidneys to find abnormalities such as abnormal function or obstruction of renal blood flow.

-- PET/CT scans to search for tumors or tumor spread.
+- Positron emission tomography/computed tomography (PET/CT) scans to search for tumors or tumor spread.

 - Thyroid scans evaluate thyroid function or better evaluate a thyroid nodule or mass.

 - Bone scans evaluate any degenerative and/or arthritic changes in the joints, to find bone disease and tumors, and/or to determine the cause of bone pain or inflammation.

 - Gallium scans diagnose active infectious and/or inflammatory diseases, tumors, and abscesses.